JustinRWong/fair_at_scale/README.md

 ```

-## To run the preprocess for imm script:
+## Running the Preprocess for IMM script

+To run,

 ```
 cd models